-Section VII.
+Section IX.
 Hearing Panels and Administrative Hearing Officers

-- Student Hearing Panels will be composed of three voting members from the SGA Judicial Branch.
-Student Hearing Panel members shall hold office in accordance with applicable University policy. - 2.
-An Administrative Hearing Panel may be convened by the Director when: - a. the Director concludes that the case arises at a time when Student Hearing Panel members are unavailable (e.g., holidays, semester breaks, or summer months); - b. there is clear and convincing evidence that the Respondent may not receive a fair Hearing from a Student Hearing Panel; - c. a backlog of cases has developed and Administrative Hearing Panels, in addition to Student Hearing Panels, are necessary to assure prompt resolution of cases; or - d. there is any other circumstance in which the Director deems such a Hearing Panel to be appropriate. - 3.
-The Director shall convene a Hearing with an Administrative Hearing Officer when: - a. the case includes at least one Formal Charge of Sexual and Interpersonal Misconduct, or - b. the Director determines that the complexity or required expediency of the case or general backlog of cases necessitates the use of an Administrative Hearing Officer. - 4.
+- 1. When a case is referred to a Hearing, the Director or designee will convene either a Student Hearing Panel, an Administrative Hearing Panel, or an Administrative Hearing Officer. - 2.
+An Administrative Hearing Panel may be convened when: - a. the case arises at a time when Student Hearing Panel members are unavailable (e.g., holidays, semester breaks, or summer months); - b. there is clear and convincing evidence that the Respondent may not receive a fair Hearing from a Student Hearing Panel; - c. a backlog of cases has developed and Administrative Hearing Panels, in addition to Student Hearing Panels, are necessary to assure prompt resolution of cases; or - d. there is any other circumstance in which the Director deems such a Hearing Panel to be appropriate. - 3.
+A Hearing with an Administrative Hearing Officer shall be convened when: - a. the case includes at least one Formal Charge of Sexual and Interpersonal Misconduct, or - b. the Director determines that the complexity or required expediency of the case or general backlog of cases necessitates the use of an Administrative Hearing Officer. - 4.
 A Hearing Panel member or an Administrative Hearing Officer who has a conflict with, bias about, or interest in the case should recuse himself/herself.
 If a Hearing Panel member or Administrative Hearing Officer with a conflict fails to recuse himself/herself, the Director or designee shall make the decision about whether to remove that person from the Hearing Panel or to assign a different Administrative Hearing Officer.
-A Respondent or Complainant (if applicable) may challenge a Hearing Panel member or Administrative Hearing Officer pursuant to Chapter 7, Section II.3 and Chapter 8, Section IX.3 of the Code. - 5.
+A Respondent or Complainant (if applicable) may challenge a Hearing Panel member or Administrative Hearing Officer pursuant to Chapter 7, Section II.3 or Chapter 8, Section IX.3 of the Code. - 5.
 In the discretion of the Director, the primary documentary evidence to be presented by the University at the Hearing and a list of witnesses may be submitted to the Hearing Panel or Administrative Hearing Officer in advance of the Hearing.